Zach-Shim/DSA/Algorithms/3 - Recursion/2 - Backtracking/1 - Backtracking Introduction.md

 Many programming problems can be solved by systematically **searching a set of *all possibilities***.
 ## **Formal Definition**

-Recursive Backtracking is a general algorithm for finding solutions to a problem
+Recursive Backtracking is a general algorithm for finding solutions to a problem.

 Backtracking is a systematic method of iterating through all possible configurations of a search space.